Case Study: Context Interactions & Physics Faculty's Professional Development: Cleopatra Discussion

 \subsubsection{Interview 1}

-Central to Cleopatra's development is her growth mindset towards personal development with a focus on improving her teaching practices.
-In tandem, the tensions in the social sphere, moderated by different interactions with members of her context, echo into her personal development and professional development spheres.
+Central to Cleopatra's development is her desire to continuously improve her teaching, a significant feature of her personal domain.
+In tandem, different interactions, more or less supportive, with members of her context moderate tensions in her social domain.
+These varied interactions, most notably in this interview with her students, course colleagues and senior colleagues, echo into her personal and professional domains.

+Her professional domain is centered around negotiating classroom practices, which includes using student-centered practices and finding ways to develop them.
+For example, one of the strategies she uses to help boost student participation is what she refers to as candy clicker questions, an instructional strategy inspired by some colleagues in her institution.